abishekbhatta/quantium-work-repo/README.md

 # Quantium repo
-This repo contains everything you need to get started on the program!
+This repo contains everything you need to get started.
 Good luck!